ui5-community/babel-plugin-transform-modules-ui5/README.md

 #### Minimal Wrapping

 By default, the plugin will wrap everything in the file into the `sap.ui.define` factory function, if there is an import or an export.

 However sometimes you may want to have some code run prior to the generated  `sap.ui.define` call.
-In that case, set the property `minimalWrapping` to true and the plugin will minimize what gets wrapped.
+In that case, set the property `noWrapBeforeImport` to true and the plugin will not wrap anything before the first `import`.
+If there are no imports, everything will still be wrapped.

-The current implementation is to no wrap everything before the first `import`.
-If there are no imports everything will still be wrapped.
-This may be enhanced in the future to only wrap the return with `sap.ui.define` if there are no imports.
+There may be a future property to minimize wrapping in the case that there are no imports (i.e. only wrap the export).

 Example: